Everything You Need To Know About Zac Brown And Ex-Wife Kelly Yazdi’s Divorce Drama

 It Did Not End There

-After the poem lawsuit, Zac Brown released a music video for his song “Beautiful Drug (ft.
-Avicii)- Remix” Yazdi claims that Brown used their wedding footage and a look-alike to defame her.
+After the lawsuit over the poem, Zac Brown released a music video for his song “Beautiful Drug (ft.
+Avicii)- Remix.”
+Yazdi claims that Brown used their wedding footage and a look-alike to defame her.

 She then filed a lawsuit against Brown, who denied the allegations and is contesting the lawsuit.